 WHAT YOU SHOULD KNOW:

 Experts recommend that you feed your baby only breast milk until he is 6 months old.
 Breastfeeding for the first 6 months can decrease your baby's risk for illnesses, such as allergies, asthma, and stomach problems.
 Your baby will need a vitamin D supplement soon after birth.
 Talk to your caregiver about the amount and type of vitamin D supplement that is best for your baby.
 Experts also recommend that you continue to breastfeed him until he is at least 12 months old after he starts eating solid foods.
+You can breastfeed longer if you choose to.
 Weaning means that you breastfeed your baby less or you stop breastfeeding him.
 Weaning starts naturally when your baby begins to eat solid foods because he eats less during this time.

 AFTER YOU LEAVE: